Fountain Pen Nib Customizations

 In general, the broader the nib point you start from, the more line-width variation you’ll see after customization.
-These customizations provide for more creativity and individuality in a pen-user’s writing and unify the writing line—but they can also be more demanding in terms of the user’s ability to control and handle the pen.
+These customizations provide for more creativity and individuality in a pen-user’s writing - but they can also be more demanding in terms of the user’s ability to control and handle the pen.

 Above is a standard uncustomized Nakaya Double Broad nib.
 Designed for smooth everyday writing, this nib provides a consistent line width on the page.